scipy-conference/scipy_proceedings/papers/aldcroft/my_paper.rst

 The result of the fitting process is a calibrated thermal model that can be used to accurately predict the system temperatures given the planned sequence of maneuvers and instrument configurations.
-The figure below shows an example of the data for one thermistor "1PDEAAT" in red with the model prediction in blue.
+Figure 4 shows an example of the data for one thermistor "1PDEAAT" in red with the model prediction in blue.

 .. figure:: psmc_calibration.png

+   Long-term comparison of the actual spacecraft thermistor data (red) with the model prediction (blue).
+This span of data is used for fitting the model coefficients.

-The next plot below now shows the post-facto model prediction (blue) for a two-week period of data (red) that is outside the calibration time range.
+Figure 5 now shows the post-facto model prediction (blue) for a two-week period of data (red) that is outside the calibration time range.
 Most of the features are well reproduced and the distribution of residuals is roughly gaussian.

 .. figure:: psmc_prediction.png

+   Detailed comparison of the actual spacecraft thermistor data (red) with the model prediction (blue).
+The thermistor is located within the power-supply box for one of the main science instruments.

 Parallelization of fitting
 --------------------------